Sort & Filter in Excel

 This is the expected behavior of the Filter feature.

-However, in some cases (depending on the size of the table, possibly version of Excel), this will not happen and hidden rows and cells will be deleted/copied.
+However, in some cases, this will not happen, and hidden rows and cells will be deleted, cleared, or copied.

-Select Visible Cells here visible on the Quick Access Toolbar will help in some (not all) of those cases by forcing Excel to actually select only visible cells.
+Select Visible Cells, here visible on the Quick Access Toolbar, will help in some of those cases by forcing Excel to actually select only visible cells.

 Filtering in Excel